elunna/nerfhack-changelog/README.md

 * minotaurs resist death magic (SLASHEM)
 * minotaurs have a thick hide, have flanking, and berserk
 * minotaurs carry wands of digging less often
-* all molds can generate in small groups
+* molds can generate in small groups
 * molds and fungus can grow on corpses (SLASHEM/xnh)
 * monkeys get a small head start after they steal an item (xnh)
 * mordor orcs can spawn with orcish boots